 In our example, a Check_Out_Item or a Search_For_Item would be a transient process, and could be moved into a separate transient class with local attributes that establish the specific location or search criteria for a specific instance of a check-out or search.
-This process is shown in figure 5.

 Sometimes, with a system composed of the Blob class and its supporting data objects, too much work has been invested to enable a refactoring of the class architecture.
 An alternative approach may be available that provides an "80%" solution.

 Instead of a bottom-up refactoring of the entire class hierarchy, it may be possible to reduce the Blob class from a controller to a coordinator class.
 The original Blob class manages the system's functionality; the data classes are extended with some of their own processing.

 The data classes operate at the direction of the modified coordinator class.
 This process may allow the retention of the original class hierarchy, except for the migrations of processing functionality from the Blob class to some of the encapsulated data classes.